Army MOS 15B Aircraft Powerplant Repairer

 Advanced Responsibilities

-Advanced level Aircraft Powerplant Repairers provides guidance, supervises and trains other
+Advanced level Aircraft Powerplant Repairers provides guidance, supervises and trains other Soldiers within the same

-Soldiers within the same discipline.
-As an advanced level Aircraft Powerplant Repairer, you may
+discipline.
+As an advanced level Aircraft Powerplant Repairer, you may also be involved in:

 - Perform operational checks and scheduled inspections